Snowad14/FastMangaTranslator/readme.md

 pip install -r requirements.txt
 ```
 -  Download models from [this link](https://huggingface.co/Snowad/animeTagger/resolve/main/models.zip) and put them in the models/ folder
+- The Bubble detection model uses TensorRT, but the conversion is done automatically.

 ## Setup 🔧